secretstartups/handbook/business-technology/okta/index.html.md

 ### How is GitLab using Okta?

-GitLab is using Okta for a few key goals :
+GitLab is using Okta for a few key goals:

 - We can use Okta to enable Zero-Trust based authentication controls upon our assets, so that we can allow authorised connections to key assets with a greater degree of certainty.
 - We can better manage the login process to the 80+ and growing cloud applications that we use within our tech stack.